Sponsored content by NorthShore Care Supply

 5. Consider a bedwetting alarm

-A bedwetting alarm can be helpful because it wakes seniors to get up to use the toilet before there’s an accident.
+A bedwetting alarm can be helpful because it wakes seniors to get up to use the toilet before an accident occurs.

-The alarm contains a moisture-detecting sensor that vibrates or sounds when wetness is detected.
+The alarm contains a moisture-detecting sensor that vibrates or emits a sound when moisture is detected.

 6. Remove bathroom obstacles